PragmaticCoding/PragmaticCoding.github.io/_posts/2022-08-30-Frameworks.md

 The Model Has to Present "GUI-Ready" Data Upstream
 : Since the Model is the only element that can deal with Domain Objects, it follows that it has to contain the logic that extracts data from the Domain Objects, packages it up in a manner that the Presenter, Controller or ViewModel can deal with it, and provide some way to transfer it out of the Model.

-Which has the following consequence:
+And this has the following consequence:

-Everybody Encapsulates "GUI-Ready" Data in a Class
+## Everybody Encapsulates "GUI-Ready" Data in a Class
+There's a problem that pops up in the class that creates and holds the presentation data - in MVC it's the Model, and in MVVM it's the ViewModel.
+And that problem is that those classes end up with a massive amount of fields and access methods that get jumbled in with the other functionality of the class.
+On top of this, all of those public accessor methods become coupling points between that class and the other classes in the framework.

+Think about it, if you're using MVC and you have 30 `Property` elements that are needed for the View, plus maybe a List or two to support some tables - and if you follow the ordinary practice of having a delegate setter and getter, plus a `Property` getter for each of those elements then you are going to have 90+ public methods dedicated to just that in your Model.
+That's in *addition* to the business logic and fields to hold domain objects and the rest.

+If nothing else it becomes a mess to deal with, and is a pretty clear violation of the "Single Responsibility Principle".

-: If you want to have a single method like `Model.getCustomerData()` that returns a value that can be used by the Controller or the View, then that return value has to be a class that encapsulates "GUI-Ready" data.
+To get around this issue, composition is used, and the presentation-ready data is placed into its own class which is then a single field in the Model or ViewModel.
+If you want to have a single method like `Model.getCustomerData()` that returns a value that can be used by the Controller or the View, then that return value has to be a class that encapsulates presentation-ready data.
 And that class, for all intents and purposes, is a "Presentation Model".

 What this means, as a practical matter, is that virtually every implementation of these frameworks has **4** components: A `Model`, a `View`, one of `Controller`, `Presenter` or `ViewModel`, and a `Presentation Model`.

-## This is where we have problems.
+## This is Where the Problems Occur

-Nobody talks about this.

-Probably because they haven't thought it through.

 A little bit of time spent searching the Web will find lots and lots of sites explaining how MVC works with examples.
-Virtually without exception, they all explain the Model has data and associated logic, some of them with diagrams that show the Model directly connected to the database.
+Virtually without exception, they all explain **the Model has data and associated logic**, some of them with diagrams that show the Model directly connected to the database.
 But then, in their example code...

 They Cheat
 : The Model has just Presentation Data in it, without any persistence or business logic and they dummy up a Model in the `main()` class that has a database call.